AltraSol/VBA/README.md

 ##  Functions

 Prefix: ƒ— denotes a function which has a notable load time or file interactions outside ThisWorkbook.
-Only use within VBA.
+Only use these within the VBA IDE.

 ``` VBA
 Public GlobalUser As String